thedinosaur1/Christopher_Bluestamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>-->

 # First Milestone - Lie Detector
-I chose this project because I took a forensic science class before so I want to know how it works and its really cool.
+The Lie Detector is a arduino based project that can tell if you are telling the truth or lying.

-#### What the parts do:
+#### What The Parts Do:
 - The arduino is a board that has code from a computer and physical bits that you can connect wires to
 - The breadboard connects columns together and connects rows together
 - There are resistor four resistors, three of them are 2.2k and one of them is 10k
 - Resistors limits the amount of electricity that travels through
 - The LED's light up when coded to through a device
 - LED lights works by having electricity flow through a microchip which illuminates a light
 - The wires just connect everything together

+####How Do The Parts Act Together:
+- The arduino is a board that gives instructions to all the other parts in the system using the code I put into the app
+- The wires connect the parts of the arduino to other places like the resistors or the columns
+- The resistors limmit the elctricity into the LED lights, so they don't die

 #### Technical Progress So Far:
 - I have velcros that I can put my fingers around, when I do, some lights light up